richknowles/peacock/README.md

 Peacock is a custom Model Context Protocol (MCP) server that gives Claude Desktop full filesystem access and command execution capabilities on your Linux system.

 **Why "Peacock"?**
-Because Sage wanted to show off for Rich. 🦚💜
+Because the AI wants to show off! 🦚💜

 ---